alexmanno/resume/README.md

 - PHP 7.1 (or >= 5.6)
 - Laravel 5
 - Zend Framework 2
-- Relational and no-relational DBs such as MySQL / MongoDB / Postgress / Redis
+- Relational and no-relational DBs such as MySQL / MongoDB / PostgreSQL / Redis
 - Templating engines such as Twig / Blade
 - CodeStyle / PHPLinter / PHP-CS-Fixer
 - Software testing PHPUnit / ParaUnit / PHPSpec